Updated April 10, 2020

 - Show signs of incoordination or weakness

-Conducting The Exam
+Conducting The Health Check

-It can be easier to conduct the examination after the llama has eaten or as they’re tucking in for the evening as they tend to be less fussy.
-Generally, llamas are quite protective about sensitive parts of their body, so it may require a more gentle, patient touch to fully examine them compared to ruminants like sheep.
+It can be easier to conduct the health check after the llama has eaten or as they’re tucking in for the evening as they tend to be less fussy.
+Generally, llamas are quite protective about sensitive parts of their body, so it may require a more gentle, patient touch to fully evaluate them compared to ruminants like sheep.
 Before stepping into their living space, you should take note of the llama’s behavior.
 Are they acting differently than they usually do?
 How are they getting along with fellow herdmates?
 These clues can say a lot about a llama’s health.

-If necessary, you may have to have a second caregiver on hand to help manage the health examination or help restrain the llama with a halter.
+If necessary, you may have to have a second caregiver on hand to help manage the health check or help restrain the llama with a halter.
 Once you have the llama calm and ready, conduct the following observations:

 It’s important to keep regular measurements or estimates of a llama’s weight.
 If a llama has lost a lot of weight, this could indicate a sickness, malnutrition, worms, or other parasites.
 If a llama is mature and has gained a large amount weight in a short time, it’s critical to ensure that you aren’t overfeeding them, especially with alfalfa, treats, and snacks.
 Obesity-related complications can regularly lead to dangerous conditions and death in llamas.